TerrySimBar/NYC-Crime-Dashboard/README.md

 # NYC-Crime-Dashboard
 <br>

-A project that uses Python (Pandas, Flask , SQLite3), JavaScript, HTML, CSS, Bootstrap, Leaflet, Plotly to build an interactive dashboard for visualizing a dataset of over half a million crimes that occured in New York City in 2022.
+A project that uses Python (Pandas, Flask , SQLite3), JavaScript, HTML, CSS, Bootstrap, Leaflet, Plotly to build an interactive dashboard for visualizing a dataset of over half a million crimes that occurred in New York City in 2022.
 The dataset was sourced through https://opendata.cityofnewyork.us/
 <br>

 <img src="server/static/images/home.png" width="1600">